Nussbutt/Pubg-Tweaker-Tool/README.txt

 // ===============================
 // Change History: Everything works?
 //
-// 1.0.2 - Nah it doesn't, fixed a dumb error with finding normal sens.
+// 04/16/2018 - Nah it doesn't, fixed a dumb error with finding normal sens.
 Still has pretty much no error checking.
+// 05/03/2018 - *Updated* vertical sens fix (erases everything in input.ini).
+Added 3x and 6x scopes, fixed saving FOV setting.
 //==================================

 PUBG Tweaker Tool is a Windows application written in C#.